whisthq/whist/client-applications/desktop/README.md

 There is a channel for `testing` and `production` on each platform.
 These channels are backed by AWS S3 buckets ([here](https://s3.console.aws.amazon.com/s3/home?region=us-east-1#)) that follow a file structure and metadata schema specified by [electron-builder's publish system](https://www.electron.build/configuration/publish) (it's basically the executable installer + a well-known YAML file with metadata like file hash, file name, and release date which is used for knowing when an update is available).

-**TODO: once the following manual fix is removed, CI should fully handle these release operations.**

-First, go to `node_modules/builder-util-runtime/out/httpExecutor.js`, and change the timeout on Line 319 from `60 * 1000` to `60 * 1000 * 1000`.
-This is necessary to avoid timeout errors for connection in the production application.

 ## Continous Integration

 This repository has basic continuous integration through GitHub Actions.
 For every PR to `dev`, `staging`, or `master`, GitHub Actions will attempt to build the bundled application on Windows-64bit, macOS-64bit, and Linux-64bit.
 It will upload these builds to the GitHub Releases tab with a version identifier corresponding to the current git ref (eg. branch) and the current date.